-Frustration is painful for you to experience and in cases like the ones above, a lot of frustration gets generated by your unmet expectation that the person would do as you suggested.
-But of course if you studied yourself you would know that you too have ignored most of the advice you were given.
-And it’s not that you or they are rude people.
+Frustration is painful for you to experience and in cases like the ones above, a lot of frustration gets generated by our unmet expectation that the person would do as we suggested.
+But of course if we studied ourselves we would know that we too have ignored most of the advice we were given.
+And it’s not that we or they are rude people.
 It’s that advice exists in the world of words.
 It’s an abstract mind-based concept.
 But we learn in the real world.
-But that isn’t to say that the advice is useless.
+Of course, none of this is to say that the advice is useless.

-The simple fact is, we do need to go the wrong way before we can determine the right way.
+The simple fact is, we usually need to go off course and pay some consequence before we will seek a better path.
 So it is often the heat of experience that germinates the seeds of advice.
-It’s when we’re suffering that we’ll recall advice we were given and—juxtaposed to our pain—we profoundly understand the advice.
-It is burned into our consciousness by the pain experience.
-That is the trade-off.
-Yes you experience pain, but in doing so you reduce your chances of repeating the same mistake.
+It’s when we’re suffering that we’ll recall advice we were given.
+And juxtaposed to our pain, in our new context, we can suddenly and profoundly understand advice we’d previously ignored.

 Lessons taught, lessons learned, and lessons understood are three different things.
 Too many times people want to immediately go from step one to step three with no gap in between.
-That is crazy.
 It doesn’t work that way.
 People need time to absorb new concepts.
-You’re no different.
+We’re no different.
 So we have to stop being in such a rush —just because we’ve made a new rule or got people’s commitments, things are still going to happen before we comprehend the advice well enough to be able to put it to truly good use.

 Loving people is even better than advice, but caring via advice isn’t a bad substitute.
-Tell people what you want them to know.
-And then fully expect them to go bump into the universe in all kinds of ways that defy your advice.
-But if you are wise and if you’re not influenced by ugly past feelings, then the odds are people will pick up your advice and if anything, hone it further.
+We can tell people what we want them to know.
+And then we can fully anticipate they’ll go bump into the universe in all kinds of ways that defy our advice.
+But if we are wise and if we’re not influenced by ugly past feelings, then the odds are people will pick up our advice and if anything, hone it further.